8cw/students-vs-teachers/README.md

 - Math Teachers
 - PE Teachers
 - Mr Tucker most powerful (cannot destroy)

+### Education Aspect
+The educational aspect of my game is the inclusion of a quiz system.

+When teachers spawn, some may be overcharged (indicated by a highlighted icon).

+To disable this charge, the user can click on the teacher and a quiz will pop up.

+Depending on the type of teacher, the quiz will occur.

+For example, if you click on the math teacher, a quiz for "what 2x2=" will show up.

+Each teacher type will have a different style questions, and there will be a bank of questions per teacher so that the questions are not repetitive.

 ##### Additional Comments:
 Make it a 32x45 grid (32x32 pixels per grid square) = 1024x1440